-The certificate program consists of a one-week intensive in-person training with the option of a distance learning cohort.
+The certificate program consists of a one-week intensive in-person training and a distance learning cohort.
+Participants may also choose just to participate in the week-long intensive training.
 The program is open to clergy, laypeople, community leaders, seminarians, and others interested in organizing and community engagement.

 The training provides: